 Studio photographers will appreciate that the Canon 5D Mark III (unlike the T7i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The T7i is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.
+Both the 5D Mark III and the T7i have been discontinued, but can regularly be found used on eBay.
+The 5D Mark III was replaced by the Canon 5D Mark IV, while the T7i was followed by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon 5D Mark III better than the Canon T7i or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 5D Mark III:

 - Better sound control: Has a headphone port that enables audio monitoring while recording.